 Being able to effectively communicate, both verbally and in writing, is a very important skill to develop.
 Effective communicators are highly sought after by organizations and companies.
 People are often judged by their vocabulary, whether negative or positive.
 Additionally, a strong vocabulary is the single best predictor of academic success in school.
 For these reasons, and many others, it's important to to take every opportunity to improve your vocabulary.

 There are several strategies and concepts educators, teachers, parents and students can employ for building vocabulary.
-However, below we're going to cover just a few of the proven strategies and concepts we believe are at the core of effective and life-long vocabularly building – for children of any age.
+However, below we're going to cover just a few of the proven strategies and concepts we believe are at the core of effective and life-long vocabulary building – for children of any age.

 Independent reading is key!

-In our opinion, the biggest factor influencing vocabularly is the sheer volume of reading performed.
+In our opinion, the biggest factor influencing vocabulary is the sheer volume of reading performed.
 Studies show that regular independent reading, and reading a rich variety of texts, provides the most positive impact on vocabulary.
 Students who develop a habit of reading at a young age, develop large vocabularies and have a greater ability to understand written and verbal communication than students who don't read regularly.
 It's just a fact, people with extensive vocabularies typically read a lot.

 Developing an extensive vocabulary requires reading publications covering various subjects and texts, including magazines, text books, novels, etc. We recommend spending at least 20 minutes a night reading.
 One night read a novel.
 The next a magazine.
 And when you read, sometimes read aloud.
 Reading aloud from time to time provides the added benefit of hearing the words you're reading.

 Instead of consulting a dictionary every time you encounter an unfamiliar word while reading, try to determine word meaning by evaluating the context of the sentence and surrounding words.
 Searching for clues in surrounding text will not only help you decipher word meanings, it will cement in your memory what a word means and improve your recall for future recognition and use.